 So there you have your completed bauble.
 You can make them in lots of different sizes and with any fabric so have a go and experiment.

 If you are looking to make different Christmas ornaments then check out my other tutorials:

-Remember to pin this tutorial for later so that you do not lose it!
+Remember to pin this tutorial on Pinterest for later so that you do not lose it!